UK's Hargreaves hit by lawsuit over Woodford fund failure

 "Both institutions have failed WEIF investors," said Alexander Weinberg, a partner at law firm Wallace, which is advising RGL.

-Hargreaves declined to comment and LFS did not immediately respond to a request for comment over the weekend.
+Hargreaves and LFS declined to comment.
 LFS has said previously it believed it had acted in accordance with applicable rules and in the best interests of all investors and would vigorously defend itself against claims.

 It is the third lawsuit against LFS over the way it handled the fund, which managed billions of pounds before it was suspended amid a political and public outcry in 2019, trapping 300,000 investors and triggering an investigation by the Financial Conduct Authority (FCA).